satellite-image-deep-learning/techniques/README.md

 * https://docs.paperspace.com/gradient/instances/free-instances

 # Production
 Once you have a trained model how do you expose it to the internet and other services?
 Usually through a rest API.
-This section lists a number of hosting options.
+This section lists a number of training and hosting options.
+For an overview on this topic checkout [Practical-Deep-Learning-on-the-Cloud](https://github.com/PacktPublishing/-Practical-Deep-Learning-on-the-Cloud)

 ### Custom REST API
 A conceptually simple and scalable approach to serving up deep learning model inference code is to wrap it in a rest API that is implemented in python (typically using flask or FastAPI) and deploy it to a lambda function.